 150 rice farmers affected due to TC Yasa

-Around one hundred and fifty rice farmers in Dreketi, Bua have lost hope after TC Yasa wiped out all their produce.
+Around one hundred and fifty rice farmers in Dreketi, Bua have lost hope after TC Yasa wiped out all their products.

 The category five cyclone, reaching wind speeds of up to 345 km/hr caused widespread destruction in Bua destroying homes, schools and farms.